parkerhoyes/nanos-app-tickertest/README.md

 # Ledger Nano S Ticker Test Application

+This simple app for the [Ledger Nano S](https://github.com/LedgerHQ/ledger-nano-s) is useful for testing the ticker on the MCU.
+The app simply displays the elapsed time on the screen, using the MCU ticker as a reference.

 ## License

 This app is distributed under the terms of the very permissive [Zlib